ShawnHymel/hopper-chat/README.md

 # Hopper Chat

 Chatbot (LLM) based voice assistance and smart speaker.
+These instructions will show you how to run Docker containers on a host system (e.g. laptop) and then run the Hopper Chat client on a separate system (so far, only tested on a Raspberry Pi).

 ## Hardware